 The State of Minnesota will pay eligible employees for the difference between military pay and what the employee would have received if their state employment had not been interrupted by military service.

 The payment is calculated by comparing your gross monthly earnings paid by the state against your base pay in active military service.
 If the State amount is larger than the military base pay amount, the difference between the two will be paid by the State.
-Use the Worksheet for Computing Pay Difference Between State and Military Base Pay (pdf version) (excel version) to determine if you may qualify for a salary differential payment from the State.
+To determine if you may qualify for a salary differential payment from the State, use the Worksheet for Computing Pay Difference Between State and Military Base Pay.
+To find this worksheet, visit the Forms – Payroll page and select Military.

 Employees who are eligible for a salary differential payment must submit all military pay advices to their employer in order to receive the payment.
 You may do this yourself or through your power of attorney.
 Payments will be processed on a regular pay period basis.
 The amount of the differential payment will be adjusted accordingly whenever either the military pay or state pay changes.